PoddeCaro/PoddeCaro/README.md

 - 👋 Hi, I’m @PoddeCaro
 - 👀 I’m interested in mechanical engineering, robotics and CNC machinery But also in tech and programming
-- 🌱 I’m currently learning Comau PDL2 and a bit of C#
+- 🌱 I’m currently learning Comau PDL2 and a bit of Python and a really small bit of C#
 - 😄 Pronouns: he/him

 <!---